Strategy11/formidable-forms/readme.txt

 * **Responsive Design**: Formidable guarantees that your WordPress forms will look great and function flawlessly across all devices, thanks to its mobile-responsive design and flexible layout options.
 Ensure that everyone can use your intake form, consent form on any device.
 * **Customization at Your Fingertips**: With the ability to [customize HTML](https://formidableforms.com/features/customize-form-html-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) (like Contact Form 7) while retaining the simplicity of drag-and-drop, Formidable offers the perfect balance of power and ease of use.
-* **[Invisible SPAM protection](https://formidableforms.com/features/invisible-spam-protection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)**: Benefit from invisible, yet effective spam protection techniques, including honeypot, Google reCAPTCHA, Akismet, Turnstile, and WordPress comment blacklist integration, ensuring your focus remains on genuine interactions.
+* **[Invisible SPAM protection](https://formidableforms.com/features/invisible-spam-protection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)**: Benefit from invisible, yet effective spam protection techniques, including honeypot, Akismet, captcha forms (Google reCAPTCHA, hCaptcha, Cloudflare Turnstile), and WordPress comment blacklist integration, ensuring your focus remains on genuine interactions.
 * **Unmatched Support**: Our world-class support team is dedicated to helping you defy limits, tackling bigger projects, securing more clients, and accelerating your business growth.

 Formidable Forms is not just a WordPress form plugin.
 It's a comprehensive solution aimed at empowering you to create, customize, and extend your WordPress capabilities beyond expectations to defy gravity.